 - An Introduction to Parents and Families of Lesbians and Gays is facilitated by PFLAG Cleveland

-- The Intersection of JCU's Catholic Jesuit Mission and the LGBTQIA+ Community" facilitated by the JCU Theology and Religious Studies Department and Campus Ministry.
+- Who Am I to Judge?
+Intersections of our Jesuit Catholic Mission and the LGBTQ+ Community is facilitated by the JCU Theology and Religious Studies Department and Campus Ministry.